ChineseWhyKnees/COM5013-CW1-NHS-Triage-Simulation-22326622/README.md

 * **Collision test** – Fills the hash map beyond its initial capacity and verifies that all items can still be retrieved, demonstrating effective collision handling and resizing.

+* **Integer test** - Verifies that the system can store very large numbers
+* without corruption.
+This test creates a node containing a value much larger
+* than a 64-bit integer (using 1**100), and ensures the value is retrived intact.

 These tests can be run from within the program via the diagnostics menu (option 4).